New Report Alert: Top Ransomware Attacks of 2025. Being Prepared for 2026

 Conclusion

-Azure Active Directory is like the foundation of a strong digital castle, holding on to the two of the most important keys – who can enter and what they can do, within a cyber threat landscape where the attackers seem constantly to be trying out new tricks.
+Azure Active Directory is like the foundation of a strong digital castle, holding on to two of the most important keys – who can enter and what they can do, within a cyber threat landscape where the attackers seem constantly to be trying out new tricks.
 Because of this, a multi-layered security plan has grown quite important in today’s modern world.
 Features and best practices in Azure AD form quite a strong arsenal for you to fight back against notorious tricksters.

 There are additional tools that you should consider using to further reinforce the walls of your castle, like Fidelis Elevate.
 It is like having additional guards placed along the ramparts to watch for suspicious activity.
 It can help detect and block even the advanced threats before they can act to do damage.
 With intelligent detection and fast response, Fidelis keeps your organization secure from inside and outside attacks on Azure AD.